Demystifying Your IRAs: Answers to 6 Must-Know Questions

 - Plan-to-Plan rollovers

-6. What Do You Need to Know About Roth IRAs?
+6. Roth IRAs: What You Need to Know

 - If you satisfy the requirements, qualified distributions are tax-free.